 The postcard, dated December 14, 1910, was written in Russian by Adek, near the end of his law studies in Paris.

-However, at this time, Poland had not existed as a separate political entity since 1795.
+However, at the time that Adek wrote this postcard, Poland had not existed as a separate political entity since 1795.
 It had been entirely annexed to Russia for well over a hundred years, and would not regain its status as a separate country until after World War I.

 “The Austrian, German and Russian administrations exerted much pressure on the Polish nation (during the 19th and early 20th centuries) following the Partitions of Poland, which resulted in attempts to suppress the Polish language …” (https://en.wikipedia.org/wiki/Polish_language)